StevenBlack/vocab/million-dollar-words.md

 ### raillery
-Not the stuff trains run on.
-Pronounced RAY-LER-EE, it's another word for good- natured banter and light teasing.
+Another word for good-natured banter and light teasing.
 (See also bavardage.)
-This belongs with papilote (see papilote) in the "Obscure Restaurant" list.

 ### rakish